 - To a blender (or a large bowl), add sweetened condensed milk, fresh lime juice, and evaporated milk.

 - Taste the cream mixture for good measure.
-It should taste like key lime pie.
+It should taste like a creamy lime pie.

 I’m using the juice of about 10 key limes.
 If you are using regular, fresh limes, juice about 5-6.
 Be sure to remove any lime seeds that made it through the juicer holes.